Plutonomicon/plutarch-plutus/docs/TRICKS.md

-This document discusses thumb rules and general trivia, aiming to make life as a Plutarch user or auditor easier.
+This document discusses various rules of thumb and general trivia, aiming to make life as a Plutarch user or auditor easier.

 > Note: If you spot any mistakes/have any related questions that this guide lacks the answer to, please don't hesitate to raise an issue.
 The goal is to have high quality documentation for Plutarch users!